chef/chef-web-docs/chef_master/source/dsl_custom_resource.rst

 Use the ``provides`` method to associate a custom resource with the Recipe DSL on different operating systems.
 When multiple custom resources use the same DSL, specificity rules are applied to determine the priority, from highest to lowest:

-#. provides :resource_name, platform_version: ‘0.1.2’
+#. provides :resource_name, platform_version: '0.1.2'
-#. provides :resource_name, platform: ‘platform_name’
+#. provides :resource_name, platform: 'platform_name'
-#. provides :resource_name, platform_family: ‘platform_family’
+#. provides :resource_name, platform_family: 'platform_family'
-#. provides :resource_name, os: ‘operating_system’
+#. provides :resource_name, os: 'operating_system'
 #. provides :resource_name

 For example: